major-phyo-san/basic-laravel-setup/README.md

 ##Naming Conventions

 - `Variables` should typically be in snake case because all table columns are snake_case. (i.e. user_posts).
-- `Methods`  methods should be camelCase but the first character lower case and should start with verb . (i.e. getAllUsers)
+- `Methods` should be camelCase but the first character lower case and should start with verb . (i.e. getAllUsers)
 - `Blade files` should be in lower case, snake_case (underscore between words). (i.e. all.blade.php, all_posts.blade.php)
 - `Controllers` should be in singular case, no spacing between words, and end with "Controller".
    Also, each word should be capitalised. (i.e. BlogController)